 • Performance-linked remuneration shall be linked with the business performance of the Company and determined based on financial and non-financial indicators.

-• Financial and non-financial indicators have been selected after taking into consideration the Group’s Medium-Term Management Plan, “Vision 2021,” and the details of indicators and reasons for their selection are as follows.
+• Financial and non-financial indicators have been selected after taking into consideration the Group’s Medium-Term Management Plan, “FY 2022-25,” and the details of indicators and reasons for their selection are as follows.

 (a) Financial indicators